Vitols999/QMS-WIKI/DocBasicsMapDem.md

 wish Mapsforge_for_QMapShack.tcl
 ```

-Select map(s), theme, style and overlays, press wrapper's _QMapShack_ button to start QMapShack and activate selected map(s) by QMapShack's maps list _Mapsforge_ item.
-After changing Mapsforge map(s), preferred maps language, theme, style or overlays, first press _QMapShack_ button, then right-click QMapShack's maps list and force QMapShack to reload maps.
+Select Mapsforge preferred maps language, renderer, map(s), theme, style and overlays, press wrapper's _QMapShack_ button to start QMapShack and activate selected map(s) by QMapShack's maps list _Mapsforge_ item.
+After changing any setting, first press _QMapShack_ button, then right-click QMapShack's maps list and force QMapShack to reload maps.

-For a screenshot see [here](https://user-images.githubusercontent.com/62614244/88279597-a1f4b480-cce4-11ea-8a4d-d81bd1c449de.png "Mapsforge for QMS").
+For a screenshot (no more up to date) of wrapper's GUI see [here](https://user-images.githubusercontent.com/62614244/88279597-a1f4b480-cce4-11ea-8a4d-d81bd1c449de.png "Mapsforge for QMS").

-Script _Mapsforge_for_QMapShack.tcl_ in English language (as of July 23th, 2020) can be downloaded from [here](https://github.com/Maproom/qmapshack/files/4965487/Mapsforge_for_QMapShack.zip).
+Script _Mapsforge_for_QMapShack.tcl_ in English language (as of August 11th, 2020) can be downloaded from [here](https://github.com/Maproom/qmapshack/files/5057249/Mapsforge_for_QMapShack.zip).
-Script _Mapsforge_für_QMapShack.tcl_ in German language (as of July 23th, 2020) can be downloaded from [here](https://github.com/Maproom/qmapshack/files/4965490/Mapsforge_fur_QMapShack.zip).
+Script _Mapsforge_für_QMapShack.tcl_ in German language (as of August 11th, 2020) can be downloaded from [here](https://github.com/Maproom/qmapshack/files/5057253/Mapsforge_fur_QMapShack.zip).
+Script expects recent Mapsforge tile server to be installed or will fail otherwise.

 How to install _Mapsforge for QMapShack_ wrapper in Microsoft Windows: